 Configuring Okta

-- Download metadata.xml (“Identity Provider metadata” link):
+4. Download metadata.xml using the “Identity Provider metadata” link:

 You will need to re-download it each time you change app settings.
-You need to restart hybris each time you replace metadata.xml
+You need to restart hybris each time you replace metadata.xml.

-- Create a sample user
+5. Create a sample user:

-Configuring samlsinglesignon extension
+Configuring the samlsinglesignon extension

 keytool.exe -certreq -alias hybris -keystore samlKeystore.jks -file certificate.cer